All in the Family (song): Media response

 About the homophobia accusations directed at the song, Fred Durst said: "I called Jon [Davis of Korn] a fag, he called me a fag.
 We were just poking fun at each other.
-We didn’t mean it in any homophobic way".
+We didn't mean it in any homophobic way".

-In 2021, Kerrang! magazine, placed the song on its list of the band's top 20 songs.
+In 2021, Kerrang! placed the song on its list of the band's top 20 songs.

 Track listing

 Track 2 was remixed by DJ Clark Kent, tracks 3 and 4 were remixed by Level X, and track 5 was remixed by Scarecrow Adams.